vapronva/ping_thats_a_nice_argument_unfortunately_dot_com-website/README.md

 ## How?

-Really nothing to be proud of here.
-Just another quickly-made thingie.
+Really nothing going on in here — just another quickly-made thingie.\
+It's poorly done, to be honest, but whatever! ~~It properly works only on desktop.~~

 ### Website